Explore Exoplanet Atmospheres

 Spectrum intensity vs wavelength chart

-This is a high-resolution model of the predicted transmission spectrum from a cloud-free “Hot Jupiter” exoplanet.
+This is a computer-generated model of the predicted transmission spectrum from a cloud-free “Hot Jupiter” exoplanet.

 It is based on what astronomers know about planetary atmospheres and the physics and chemistry of atoms and molecules at the temperatures and pressures found in these planets.